Munchappy/legal/MERCHANTS_HOME.md

 That is the complete cost of being on Munchappy.
 No setup fee.
 No monthly subscription.
 No tiered plans.
 No marketing fees.
 No penalty rates.

-The 7% is calculated on your menu subtotal only — the price of the food items ordered, before tax.
+The 7% is calculated on your menu subtotal only, meaning the price of the food items ordered before tax.
 Your full menu revenue, minus the platform fee, is transferred to you on a weekly basis via Stripe Connect.

 For a full breakdown of how our fee compares to industry standard platforms, visit our [Pricing page](https://github.com/Munchappy/legal/blob/main/PRICING.md).